Your cart

 Metric Score Remarks

-Responsiveness 4.7 Very quick rebound, easy for repositioning and getting up.
+Responsiveness 4.7 Very quick rebound; easy repositioning.

 Overall Score 4.2 Excellent for firm-seekers, too stiff for many others.